CIE Researcher of Distinction, March 2014

 Each month, the Center for Inclusive Education showcases the outstanding research being conducted by one of our talented scholars in our Research Cafe series.
 In addition, we recognize this scholar as a Researcher of Distinction and share the details of their journey to becoming an accomplished scholar.
-This month's Researcher of Distinction is Amir Jaima, a Ph.D. candidate in the Department of Philosophy.
-Amir presented his talk, "Questionable Form: an inquiry into the relationship between philosophy and literature" on Friday, November 8, 2013.
-You can get more information on Amir's Research Cafe here.
+This month's Researcher of Distinction is Luisa Torres, a Ph.D. candidate in the Department of Molecular and Cell Biology.
+Luisa will present her talk, "Improving healing and recovery after spinal cord injury" on Friday, March 14, 2014 at 12:30pm.
+You can get more information on Luisa's Research Cafe here.

 Describe the work you will be presenting for your Research Café.